 i, remaining_scores, out_scores = state

-# choose index of box with highest score from remaining scores
+# select index of field with highest rating from remaining scores

 index = jnp.argmax(remaining_scores)

-# If valid, zero all scores with IOU greater than threshold
+# If legitimate, zero all scores with IOU higher than threshold

 0,